 - 4 walleye fillets (about 8 ounces each)

-- In a large skillet, cook bacon over medium heat until crisp; remove to paper towels; drain.
-In the same skillet, saute the onion, celery and crab in butter until vegetables are tender.
+- In a skillet, cook the bacon over medium heat for 3-5 minutes or until it begins to crisp; drain on paper towels.
+In the same skillet, saute onion, celery and crab in butter until vegetables are tender.
 Transfer to a large bowl; add the stuffing, water, salt, pepper and cayenne; toss to moisten.

 - Place fillets in a greased 15-in. x 10-in. x 1-in. baking pan.
 Spoon stuffing mixture over fillets; top each with two pieces of bacon.
-Bake, uncovered, at 425° for 20-25 minutes or until fish flakes easily with a fork.
+Bake, uncovered, at 425° for 20-25 minutes or until fish flakes easily with a fork and bacon is cooked.
 Yield: 4 servings.

 Originally published as Stuffed Walleye in Country August/September 2002, p51